htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 signal.

-If the machine is in the Vacating activity, it keeps evaluating the ``KILL`` expression.
+If the machine is in the Vacating activity, it keeps evaluating the :macro:`KILL` expression.
 As soon as this expression evaluates to TRUE, the machine enters the Killing activity (transition **21**).
 If the Vacating activity lasts for as long as the maximum vacating time, then the machine also enters the Killing activity.
 The maximum vacating time is